samliu/fishing/reels.md

 out super fast you have to reel really hard.
 If it goes out too slow and you catch a fast-swimming fish, it could yank your rod out of your hands or break the line.

 Good drag systems are consistent, durable, and smooth.
-That means
+That means:

 1. They should always generate the same force
 2. They shouldn't break
 3. They shouldn't be jerky in operation

-The more "drag washers" (bearings) that your drag system has, the better it will probably be.
+Very loosely, the more "drag washers" (bearings) that your drag system has, the smoother it is and more pleasant to use.
+You set the drag by twising a knob on your reel.
+Counterclockwise to lessen the drag, clockwise to increase it (lefty loosey righty tighty).

-Experienced fishers actually set the drag for their rods.
-If you're a beginner, you probably just use whatever the rod came with.
+Most casual anglers just kind of feel for the drag system instead of trying to set specific resistances.
+But it's apparently possible to set specific resistances:

 From Wikipedia: